 Create your own YAML file from scratch or by editing an existing file (New in Cantera 2.5)

 Create your own CTI file, either from scratch (not recommended) or by editing an existing file

 The first two options will suffice for a majority of Cantera users.
-Advanced users may, however, need to edit an existing CTI file in order to define additional species, reactions, or entirely new phases.
-Even if you need to create an entirely new CTI file, it is still advisable to start from an existing file, to cut down on syntax errors.
+Advanced users may, however, need to edit an existing input file in order to define additional species, reactions, or entirely new phases.
+Even if you need to create an entirely new input file, it is still advisable to start from an existing file, to cut down on syntax errors.